Content Security Policy – Important Defense-in-Depth missing for many Apps

 iOS: 40% Critical Log Statement Usage in Apps

 Developers commonly need log statements in their apps to track down problems by printing out information about the current program state.
 However, this can also lead to serious information disclosure to third parties, as many developers still use the old NSLog statement in about 40% of the Top 2000 German iOS apps.
 Many developer sites state, that information logged with NSLog will not be persisted on the device and therefore the usage is not critical.
-However, that’s not correct as we will demonstrate in the following for current iOS devices.
+However, that’s not correct as we will demonstrate in the following for current iOS devices, impacting user’s privacy.

 Over the years, Apple has changed a lot under the hood of iOS.
 Likewise the logging mechanism has changed in multiple aspects.
 One major change was the introduction of unified logging with iOS 10, which provides log levels, information hiding for sensitive entries and many other configuration capabilities.
 However, these new feature are only usable if the new os_log macro is used.